buying an apartment unit

 7. position seal of the competent official.

-The tabien baan or house book of the condo (sample right) is the resident registration book administrated by the local municipality.
+The tabien baan or house book of the condo (sample right above) is the resident registration book administrated by the local municipality.
 The house book could state who the owner is on the first page but not necessarily and registers the Thai persons having legal residence at the condo.
 A tabien baan is not an important document for foreigners and foreigners owning a condo in Thailand usually have an empty blue book.
 The only evidence of ownership of a unit is the condo unit title deed.

 Inheritance and property tax